Data-Integrity-Group/Wip/README.md

 As content matures, Author links will be replaced by convenient Reader links.
 Also, standard Report sections will emerge and styling will strive to follow the WikiPedia and the TenChapters ( 0-9 ) quidelines.

+- test '*' versus '-' since this might be a compatibility TW & GitGub issue
+  - the GitHub wikis may still have compatibility options

 - https://github.com/Data-Integrity-Group/Wip#civicatlas
   - these QLs can span repos in order to rationalize relative Priorities